-a number of superlative spiritual treatises over the course of Islamic history 18-except to say that the prayer serves to 'attach' the soul 'to' God (as well as many of its faculties including the faculty of speech, the imagination, the memory, and the faculty of learning and of imitation-these are all particularly engaged through the Word of God, the Qur'an, during the prayer, and indeed outside of it), and also to involve the body in this (since the prayer involves specific bodily movements).
+Other additional and voluntary prayers include: the awabin prayers after the sunset prayer; the once-off or occasional salat al-tasabih (glorification prayer); prayers after repentance (tawbah); prayers asking for guidance or a vision (istikharah), and prayers after the ablutions which therefore are highly recommended.
+We will not go into the spiritual meaning and devotional attitudes to be realized in every stage and every detail of the prayers-they have been the subject of a number of superlative spiritual treatises over the course of Islamic history -except to say that the prayer serves to 'attach' the soul 'to' God (as well as many of its faculties including the faculty of speech, the imagination, the memory, and the faculty of learning and of imitation-these are all particularly engaged through the Word of God, the Qur'an, during the prayer, and indeed outside of it), and also to involve the body in this (since the prayer involves specific bodily movements).
 It is this 'attachment of the soul' that precisely explains the Prophet's love for prayer above all worldly joys.
 The Prophet said : "Three [things] in this world have been made loveable to me: perfumes, women and prayer has been made the apple of my eye".
-19
+20

-We should also mention that the formal prayer is not valid without ritual ablution, and so the ablutions-the greater [ghusl] ablution and the lesser ablution [wudu])-must be thought of as an integral part of the prayers.
+We should also mention that the formal prayer is not valid without ritual ablution, and so the ablutions-the greater [ghusl] ablution and the lesser ablution [mudu])-must be thought of as an integral part of the prayers.
 The ablutions consist of movements which purify both spiritually and with water (or in its absence, with pure soil) the individual limbs and the body as a whole for the sins and actions they have committed.
 Ablution thus also serves to 're-attach' the body and its limbs towards God.
 It also necessarily involves a sort of existential repentance that detaches a person from his (or her) ego and previous sins, and thereby also necessarily engages the conscience ('al-nafs al-lawwamah').